German submarine U-109 (1940): Third patrol

-At the end of October, the Reisswolf group had found and attacked convoy ON 28, but had achieved not much, 2 of the Reisswolf boats shadowed the convoy and tries to bring up the Mordbrenner boats.
-In the morning of 1 November U-109 sights 2 escorts and on midday botches an attack on to big ships.
-U-109 chases the convoy until the Cabot strait but cannot attack.
+At the end of October, Wolfpack Reisswolf had found and attacked convoy ON 28, with little success.
+Two of the Reisswolf boats shadowed the convoy and tried to call in the Mordbrenner Wolfpack.
+On the morning of 1 November U-109 sighted two escorts and at midday botched an attack on two large ships.
+U-109 chased the convoy as far as the Cabot strait but could not attack.